 IF I’M READY TO LEASE, WHAT’S NEXT?

-Sunreal’s broker will help you negotiate and renew your lease agreement so its terms are fair.
+Sunreal’s Associate broker will help you negotiate and renew your lease agreement so its terms are fair.

-You should be allocated a percentage of the CAM you are responsible for based on the percentage of the building you are renting in your lease.
+You should be allocated a percentage of the CAR you are responsible for based on the percentage of the building you are renting in your lease.

 IF A LEASE HAS EXPIRED AND THE TENANCY IS CONTINUING ON A MONTH TO MONTH BASIS, DO THE RIGHTS AND OBLIGATIONS IN THE OLD LEASE STILL APPLY?